byteface/domonic/docs/packages/html.rst

 **OR**

-If other is antying it is returned.
-Othewise it returns self
+If other is anything, it is returned.
+Otherwise it returns self

 .. code-block :: python

     from domonic.html import *
     print(div() | False)
     print(div() | True)